Partnering for Recovery: Aviv Clinics and Koterra Partner to Offer PTSD and TBI Treatment for Veterans

 The Role of Hyperbaric Oxygen Therapy in Memory Loss Treatment

 While age-related cognitive decline is common, the recent research above notes that anyone, no matter their age, can benefit from hyperbaric oxygen therapy (HBOT).
-This is promising since various events and progressive conditions such as traumatic brain injuries (TBIs), high blood pressure, dementia, and simply aging can reduce oxygen supply to brain tissue.
+This is promising since various events and progressive conditions, such as traumatic brain injuries (TBIs), high blood pressure, dementia, and the aging process, can reduce oxygen supply to brain tissue.

 There are ways to enhance the outcomes of HBOT.
 The unique HBOT protocol offered at Aviv Clinics involves fluctuating oxygen levels throughout the session.
-These variations, coupled with an array of therapeutic strategies, are proven to:
+This protocol is the same as the HBOT mechanism used in the study.
+These oxygen fluctuations, coupled with an array of therapeutic strategies, are proven to:

 • Elevate oxygen levels in the body